solven-eu/cleanthat/README.md

 - Advanced Formatting of .java files (to be dropped, to rely on Spotless)
 - Advanced Formatting of pom.xml files (to be dropped, to rely on Spotless)
 - Basic Formatting of .json, .xml, etc files (to be dropped, to rely on Spotless)

+## Refactoring on a `per-single-source file` basis

+One major goal of this project is to enable incremental refactoring on a per Pull-Request basis.
+Hence, the availability of the whole code-base and related binaries (e.g. `mvn` dependencies) is limited.
+Cleanthat focuses on cleaning individual source files.

+Limitations :

+- Can not refactor based on multiple source files information (e.g. type definition in a different file)
+- Can not refactor based on binaries information (e.g. type definition from dependencies)
+- Can refactor based on standard JRE classpath

 ## Github App does not rely on Maven and Gradle